jasedit/scriptorium/README.md

 ## Template Organization

-A template defines the latex setup defining how a paper is going to be laid out, which packages it will use, etc. A template is made in a few steps:
+A template defines the latex setup defining how a paper is going to be laid out, which packages it will use, etc. For reference, consider templates in the [simple templates](https://github.com/jasedit/simple_templates) repository.
+A template is made in a few steps:

 1. A folder inside the templates directory.
 The name of this folder is what is used to reference the template in a MultiMarkdown paper, by LaTeX's recursive subdirectory search.
 2. A LaTeX file named `setup.tex` inside this folder, which contains the template preamble.
 The preamble should include everything at the start of the document before the content, through the `\begin{document}` statement.
-More may be included in this preamble, such as seen in the IEEE example.
+More may be included in this preamble, such as seen in the IEEEtran example in the simple templates.
 3. A LaTeX file named `footer.tex` inside this folder, which contains any LaTeX which should be appended to the end of the file.
 This often includes the bibliography commands.
-The IEEE `footer.tex` file is a good example of such a footer.
+The IEEEtran `footer.tex` file is a good example of such a footer.